nttcom/zeek-parser-DHCPv4-COM/README_en.md

-# Zeek-Parser-CIFS-COM
+# Zeek-Parser-MYDHCP

 ## Overview

-Zeek-Parser-CIFS-COM is a Zeek plug-in that can analyze communication using CIFS_B.
+Zeek-Parser-MYDHCP is a Zeek plug-in that can analyze communication using MYDHCP.

 ## Usage